ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 ### Becoming an advisor

 Evaluators that show proficiency in the advisory tasks outlined above, to the point where their current or planned contribution is indispensable and far outweighs their necessity as an evaluator, can become advisors.
 This is as judged by a designated member in the team capable of this, currently ::{ flag=US }:: [UberFazz](https://osu.ppy.sh/users/8646059), whom NAT members may ask advisor-related questions to.
-The new advisor will then be subject to activity expectations depending on their specific situation.
+If an evaluator is found to be fitting of an advisory role, said designated member will then convene with the rest of the advisors to make sure there are no issues with the evaluator's admission.
+If no issues arise, the new advisor will then be subject to activity expectations depending on their specific situation.
 If the contribution of an advisor is considered lackluster or unnecessary at some later point, again as judged by the designated member, then they will be moved back to an evaluator.

 ## Team members